 Focus on areas of high-turnover

 In these areas, creating and deleting new user accounts (and associated access) is common.
 This means the access controls are likely predetermined or at least well known.
 This is a area you can chalk up as an easy win for RBAC.

 Create RBAC champions

 If you’re going to change existing access for some users, it’s important to get everyone on side.
 Educating users is one thing but having champions in each department is better.

 Make sure you have someone from each team as your cheerleader for RBAC from day one.

 If you enforce least privilege, you ensure nobody gets unnecessary access.
 This sets you up for the safest approach from the very beginning.

 Testing and verification

 Each time a new role is created, conduct comprehensive testing before signing off that a role is complete.
 You may assign these as the sole responsibility of someone in your team.
-A staff member with experience in quality assurance or penetration is the perfect candidate
+A staff member with experience in quality assurance or penetration testing is the perfect candidate.